itsmordecai/destini/README.md

 ## The Goal

-In this challenge, you will be building a choose your own adventure game like Bandersnatch.
+In this challenge, I will be building a choose your own adventure game like Bandersnatch.
 At some point one has to make choices of how the story goes.

 More instructions in the course.